canonical/spread/README.md

 OS_USER_DOMAIN_NAME

 ```

+With the key setting the Openstack backend in Spread will pick the .env file
+with the credentials file pointed to in `$SPREAD_OPENSTACK_ENV` environment
+variable (we don't want that content inside `spread.yaml` itself).
+If no key is explicitly provided, Spread will attempt to use the environment
+variables described previously to authenticate.

 You can set up those variables by sourcing the Openstack RC file.
 For more information about the environment setup please read